 Your shopping cart is empty.

-Vacuums are traditionally some of the loudest cleaning machines, but there are better variations available that can significantly reduce noise while also removing more dust.
-Backpack suction-only vacuums are some of the best options for efficient and quiet cleaning.
-These backpack vacuums are generally lightweight and can effectively clean as well as traditional vacuums on a variety of surfaces.
+Vacuums have a reputation as some of the loudest cleaning machines, but some designs can reduce noise while still removing dust and debris.
+Backpack suction-only options are generally lightweight and can clean a variety of surfaces quietly.

-Burnishers don’t have to be loud or unwieldy, and many new push-models come with quiet modes that reduce the noise level to 62 decibels.
-Even larger rideable burnishers can have noise levels as low as 69 decibels.
-With the drastic reduction in decibel levels, battery-powered burnishers can be used in a variety of places without disturbing the peace.
+Not all burnishers are noisy and unwieldy!
+Some new push models come with quiet modes that reduce the noise level to as low as 62 decibels.
+Quiet and efficient battery-powered burnishers can be used in a variety of places without creating a disturbance.

-- Oiling the wheels on burnishers to prevent squeaking
+- Oil wheels on burnishers to prevent squeaking

-- Replacing old filters to ensure effortless airflow
+- Replace old filters to ensure quiet airflow